wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-java-get-started.md

 <properties
-   pageTitle="How to use Azure Redis Cache with Java | Windows Azure"
+   pageTitle="How to use Azure Redis Cache with Java | Azure"
 	description="Get started with Azure Redis Cache using Java" services="redis-cache"
 	documentationCenter=""